SvyatoslavVer/BitcoinCase_-/README.md

   VER - version of block sheme.

-  PREV-BLOCK - hash of previous block in chain.
+  PREV_BLOCK - hash of previous block in chain.
 Depends on previous block hash.

   MRKL_ROOT - Mercle root - list of transactions hashes.
 First calculate hash of transaction, next is hash of block.